 Your input and participation has led to a plan we can all be proud of.
 Thanks again for your support and feedback.

 You can download a copy of the Roxbury Park Master Plan PowerPoint that was presented to the Recreation and Parks liaison on November 19, 2012, or a copy of the PowerPoint presentation given at CIty Council on October 2, 2012 that highlights the latest design.

-Fences go up around the existing Community Center, south parking lot and basketball courts on May 16, 2013.
-An official groundbreaking ceremony is anticipated in June 2013.
+Fences went up around the existing Community Center, south parking lot and basketball courts on May 16, 2013.
+An official groundbreaking ceremony took place on Tuesday, June 4 2013.

 When will construction occur?

 Construction will only occur between the hours and 8 am and 6 pm on weekdays.
 The project is expected to last about a year.

 The Beverly Hills Community Services Department is proud that it’s been able to relocate all Roxbury programming and staff during the construction.
 Many programs will be temporarily relocated to La Cienega Park.

 Click here for details on the new locations for Roxbury classes, which moved the week of April 8, 2013.

 Click here for details on the new locations for Seniors programming and Senior nutrition, which moved the week of April 29, 2013.

 Click here to download the schedule for the free shuttle for seniors running between Roxbury Park and temporary locations.